geolffrey/FlightDataAccessor/doc/source/Overview.rst

 Parameters
 ----------

-The `Parameter` class within the `hdfaccess.parameter` module represents a parameter's data and associated information.
+The `Parameter` class within the `flightdataaccessor.parameter` module represents a parameter's data and associated information.

 A `Parameter` object has the following attributes: